zero-mega/pokemonHnS/README.md

 - **Surfing Pokémon overworlds - slawter666, wally-217**

 ### Playtesters
-**MearaTheDigger · Kingofrocks · Ferropexola · Scarred-Healer13 · ShigyNinja · Liquid Justice · aktatertot · Faintful · piobrando · Shortino · Chronotakular · NoVa x CerberuS · Czarwardy · Phantonomy · TeggyDave · HenryChess · Inner Rhymes · Astralaria · GPie · BillyNaing · Penkachu · Emma M · Casper · Marzi · leob0505 · Sayu · RavePossum · Brick · KinoKuma**
+**MearaTheDigger · Kingofrocks · Ferropexola · Scarred-Healer13 · ShigyNinja · Liquid Justice · aktatertot · Faintful · piobrando · Shortino · Chronotakular · NoVa x CerberuS · Czarwardy · Phantonomy · TeggyDave · HenryChess · Inner Rhymes · Astralaria · GPie · BillyNaing · Penkachu · Emma M · Casper · Marzi · leob0505 · Sayu · RavePossum · Brick · KinoKuma · BlackBelt Jiraiya**

+# For Developers
+If you are a developer interested in forking this repository and making your own modifications to Heart & Soul, you may want to read up on the base that was used, Modern Emerald.
+Information on that project, and pret's Pokéemerald decompilation project, continue reading below!
+- Note: This project is not yet compatible with Porymap 6.
+Use Porymap 5 instead.

 ---